frederic-prusse/XUnitPriorityOrderer/README.md

 }
 ```

-And set the order of your tests, for sample
+And set the order of your tests, following the sample

 ```c#
 using Xunit;